Bio7/bio7/README.md

 8. The Bio7 built is now available in the com.eco.bio7.product plugin (in the targets/products folder - refresh the folder if not visible!).

 To start Bio7 after a successful built a JDK is required.
 In the Bio7.ini file (can be opened with a text editor) a default path is given which points to an embedded local JDK.
 Just copy a JDK to the given location to start Bio7 (rename the top folder to 'jdk').
+For Windows and Linux just copy the JDK  to the Bio7 installation folder.
+For MacOSX copy the JDK to the "Contents/MacOS" folder (visible after right-click on the Bio7.app and the "Show Package Contents" action).
 For more information about the -vm option which points to a JDK, see: https://wiki.eclipse.org/Eclipse.ini

 #### Developing an Testing Bio7 with Eclipse: